amazeeio/docs/xdebug.md

 Important is **`with Xdebug`**, which tells you that the Xdebug module is properly loaded.

 If you don't see `with Xdebug` in this block, make sure that your browser sends a debugging Cookie (search on the phpinfo page for `$_COOKIE['XDEBUG_SESSION']`)

+We are happy to support you in our